lbayerl/symfony-on-swisscomdev/README.md

 doctrine:
     orm:
-        metadata_cache_driver: apcu # if you'd like to use PHP < 7.0 use 'apc' instead
+        metadata_cache_driver: apcu # if you'd like to use PHP < 7.0 use 'apc' instead of 'apcu'
-        result_cache_driver: apcu # if you'd like to use PHP < 7.0 use 'apc' instead
+        result_cache_driver: apcu # if you'd like to use PHP < 7.0 use 'apc' instead of 'apcu'
-        query_cache_driver: apcu # if you'd like to use PHP < 7.0 use 'apc' instead
+        query_cache_driver: apcu # if you'd like to use PHP < 7.0 use 'apc' instead of 'apcu'

 monolog:
     handlers: